Thank you for your interest in Binghamton University's accelerated/4+1 degree programs. We look forward to receiving your application.

 - Include the student's full name and the student's B-Number in the body of the message.

-- By mailing the letter in a signed, sealed envelope to the Graduate School.
+- By mailing the letter in a signed, sealed envelope to the Office of Graduate Admissions.
 View addresses.

-- By delivering the letter in a signed, sealed envelope to the Graduate School (Couper Administration Building, Room 134).
+- By delivering the letter in a signed, sealed envelope to the Office of Graduate Admissions (Admissions Center).

 Submit official test scores electronically.

 If you have not already sent your test scores to Binghamton University, submit your GRE/GMAT scores.
 Review the admission requirements to see which test scores are required for your program.
-Check with your department to find out if there are any special requirements for accelerated degree program applicants.
-Please note that it can take as long as 2 full weeks for the testing agency to process your order and deliver your scores to Binghamton University.
+Check with your department to find out if there are any special requirements for accelerated/4+1 degree program applicants.
+Note that it can take as long as two full weeks for the testing agency to process your order and deliver your scores to Binghamton University.

 Pay the application fee.